 Get Scared at a Haunted Attraction

 The Detroit region isn't only known for its plethora of haunted houses; there are also plenty of spooky farms, event spaces, and abandoned buildings in and around the city that are transformed for Halloween.

 - Terrorfied Forest: This mile-long walk through a forest in Pinckney, Michigan, about an hour's drive from Detroit, turns into a place of nightmares for the Halloween season each year from late September through the second week of November.

 - Scarefest Scream Park: If you drive about 45 minutes from Detroit to Lenox Township, Michigan, you'll find this attraction which has had everything from a mildly frightening hayride to an absolutely hair-raising "Castle of the Dead" haunted house since 2006.
+For those who can handle a full night of thrills, there is even a Survive the Night haunted camping option.
 It's open from early September through the end of October.